 Laws are different across states, so check out the laws with the DMV before bringing your car home.
 Some states, like California, require your car pass an emissions test to be driven in that state.
 You can include this in your mechanic’s inspection.

-Getting your new car home
+Step 5: Get your new car home

 You have a few different options when it comes to bringing your car from one state to another: